diogoff/isttok-anomalies/README.md

 # ISTTOK anomalies

-A repository with code to study anomalies at ISTTOK
+A repository with code to study anomalies observed during ISTTOK experiments